smeup/jariko/CONTRIBUTING.md

-# Contribute to Jariko
+# Contribute to JaRIKo

-Feedback and pull requests are very welcome.
+Feedback and pull requests are very welcome!

 ## Ask for help, feature or report a bug